WillACosta/flutter_currency_micro_app/README.md

 The project contains the following types of modules:

-- The `app` module - is the main entry point for app, and in this module has all code related to app level, such navigation and other similar things.
+- The `app` module - is the main entry point for the app, this module contains all the app level code, such as navigation, dependency injection setting, state management and other similar things.

 - `feature` modules - contains specific modules which has a single responsibility and should have no dependencies on other `feature` modules.
 They only depend on